tomzx/blog.tomrochette.com-content/agi/recording-information/article.md

 # Input
 * Listening: 100-125 wpm for slide presentations, 150-160 wpm for audiobooks [^5]
+	* Audio/Video/Speech generator can be speed up while allowing us to still retain comprehension, however it does not appear that any metric for this is available
 * Reading: 228±30 wpm (in English) [^5]

 # Space requirements